-The University of Wisconsin–Madisonʼs Parent Program serves as a key resource for parents and family members as they support their student through their college career.
+The University of Wisconsin–Madisonʼs Parent and Family Program serves as a key resource for parents and family members as they support their student through their college career.
 In addition to the services offered by our program we have highlighted a few other resources that are of interest to parents.

 The 2017-18 Calendar and Handbook for Badger Families will be released in June and sent out automatically to all families by July.
 First-year and transfer students and their families will be able to pick up a calendar at SOAR (Student Orientation, Advising and Registration.)

 A 2016–17 Calendar and Handbook for Parents and Families.
 A downloadable PDF version of the 2016–17 calendar can be accessed here: 2016–17 Parent Calendar.